Thursday, October 23, 2008

 Why would Mormonism now want to be identified as a form of Christianity, when its central historical claim is that the churches commonly understood to be Christian are part of the Church of the Devil?

 Too many falsehoods stuck together.
-Fact 1: Mormonism sees itself as the Restoration of the original and true from of Christianity; and therefore does not need to seek to identify itself with Apostate Christianity.
-Fact 2: Mormonism does not see historical Christianity as the church of the devil.
+Fact 1: The LDS Church sees itself as the Restoration of the original and true from of Christianity; and therefore does not need to seek to identify itself with Apostate Christianity.
+Fact 2: The LDS Church does not see historical Christianity as the church of the devil.

 From his third article.